 Closure to racing is not the end of the story

 Perhaps unusually, the circuit roads and pit facilities remained well-tended and Goodwood remained available for sprint meetings and general testing.
 It was during a test in 1970 that Bruce McLaren lost his life when a rear bodywork failure on McLaren's M8D Can-Am car caused it to spin and leave the track on the Lavant Straight.
 The car hit a bunker used as a flag station and McLaren was thrown from the wreckage, killed in an instant.
 It was one of Goodwood's blackest days.

-The circuit continued in its semi-dormant state for the next 30 years until it began its revival under the Earl of March.
+The circuit continued in its semi-dormant state for the next 30 years until it began its revival under the Earl of March (now the Duke of Richmond).
 In the early 1990s, after assuming responsibility for the running of his father's estate, Lord March sought to return motor racing to Goodwood, but struggled to get the relevant permits.
 Instead, he turned his attention to the hillclimb course and from 1993 has hosted the annual Goodwood Festival of Speed, which has quickly become one of the premier historic motor racing showcases.

 After more than a year of preparation, the first Goodwood Revival meeting took place on 18-20 September 1998, the first day being the 50th anniversary of the circuit's original opening.
 Lord March toured the track in a Bristol 400, much as his grandfather had done in 1948, before racing commenced in earnest.
 The Revival sees historic cars from the period of the original circuit compete in closely-fought competition, with the majority of the crowd getting into the spirit by attending in period costume.
 No modern vehicles (save for emergency services) are permitted within the circuit confines during the event, helping to preserve the time-capsule feel.